QuantEcon/lecture-python-intro/lectures/inflation_history.md

 In addition, the US dollar exchange rates for each of the four countries shadowed their price levels.

-  * this pattern is an instance of a force modeled in the **purchasing power parity** theory of exchange rates.
+  * This pattern is an instance of a force modeled in the **purchasing power parity** theory of exchange rates.

 Each of these big inflations seemed to have "stopped on a dime".